 There’s no up-front cost to self-publish on Amazon, so you could publish even a few mini-ebooks and make a bit of money that way.
-You can find out more about self-publishing on my post the bloggers guide to the basics of self-publishing or A Beginner’s Guide to Self-Publishing mini-ebook, available on the MH@H Store.
+You can find out more about self-publishing from A Beginner’s Guide to Self-Publishing mini-ebook, available on the MH@H Store.

 So there you have it, this is what I’ve learned with my assorted digging around.
 Being able to make money blogging (or writing) beyond really small amounts isn’t going to happen any time soon (if ever) for me, but it’s been interesting to find out some of the various ways to make a few dollars.

 Are there any other possibilities to make money blogging that you’ve heard about or tried?